Flexographic Printing Blog

 • Image quality

-How much this affects your operation is largely dependent on the types of final prints you're hoping to accomplish.
+How much this affects your operation largely depends on the types of final prints you're hoping to accomplish.

 Cost